 Mental math is the process of doing mathematical calculations in your head.
 Students develop this skill with practice.
 Mental math is a useful tool for students to have.
 Of course, it can help your learners save time on paper and calculator work, and it can also be used to check their work for mistakes.

-Even with beginning math activities for primary grades, mental math is so important to develop number sense and become more confident with numbers.
-Finally, these mental math activities are designed to give K-2 students practice with addition and subtraction.
+Even with beginning math activities for 1st grade, mental math is so important to develop number sense and become more confident with numbers.
+Finally, these mental math activities and games are designed to give K-2 students practice with addition and subtraction.

 By doing these activities regularly, students will become more proficient at mental math.
 Here are some mental math activities for primary grades to try with your students.

 This post contains affiliate links.
 By purchasing an item on these sites using these links, I will receive a small commission on your purchase without additional cost to you.
 For more information about my Disclosure Policy, please visit this link.